 - b.
 Zoning Map Amendments.
-The following review and approval criteria must be used in reviewing and taking action on all zoning map amendments: - 1.
-Whether the zoning proposal is in conformity with the policy and intent of the comprehensive plan;
+The following review and approval criteria must be used in reviewing and taking action on all zoning map amendments: - Whether the zoning proposal is in conformity with the policy and intent of the comprehensive plan; The DVMP calls for "modest residential development," that enhances walkability within the Village, and encourages development consisting of large high-quality owner-occupied units greater than

-The Land Use Framework Section of the DVMP calls for "modest residential development," that enhances walkability within the Village, and encourages development consisting of large high-quality owner-occupied units greater than 2,000 square feet, targeted at empty nesters and active adults.
+2,000 square feet, targeted at empty nesters and active adults.

 The proposed development provides unit size, architectural design and materials, amenities, master on main units, and other features that meet the policy and intent of the DVMP.
-The applicant proposes units ranging from 2,400 to 3,000 square feet.
-According to the applicant, interior amenities of the units include hard-wood flooring on main levels, granite countertops, oversized kitchen island, stainless steel sinks and high-end stainless steel appliances, ceramic backsplash in the kitchen, decorative cabinets, etc., and energy efficient air conditioning, plumbing and electric features, among others.
+The applicant originally proposed units ranging from 2,400 to 3,000 square feet, but more recently stated that all units would be 2,400 square feet.
+If masteron-main units are conditioned then those units would be larger than 3,000 square feet.
+According to the applicant, interior amenities of the units include hard-wood flooring on main levels, granite countertops, oversized kitchen island, stainless steel sinks and highend stainless steel appliances, ceramic backsplash in the kitchen, decorative cabinets, etc., and energy efficient air conditioning, plumbing and electric features, among others.
 These are included in a document the applicant previously submitted, attached.
 Interior features should be consistent with what was submitted in this document.

-The Action Plan section of the DVMP states that properties over three aces should provide community green space.
-Fencing the front and sides of the property goes against this element of the DVMP.
+The DVMP states that properties over three acres should provide community green space.
+Fencing the front and sides of the property goes against this element of the DVMP, although a low decorative fence may be appropriate.

 The DVMP calls for wide sidewalks, six feet wide in the short term, with the potential to widen to 12 feet as part of future developments.
-This is codified in the Dunwoody Village Overlay, Section 27-97(1), which requires twelve-foot wide sidewalks be provided in the Village.
-The applicant has applied for a SLUP to waive this requirement down to six feet of sidewalk.
-The requested reduction in sidewalk width would be inconsistent with the policy and intent of the Comprehensive Plan.
+This is codified in Dunwoody Village Overlay Section 27-97(1), which requires 12 foot wide sidewalks in the Village.
+A reduction in sidewalk width to 6 feet would be inconsistent with the policy and intent of the Comprehensive Plan.

-Regarding the Comprehensive Plan Future Land Use Map, as stated herein, an amendment to the DVMP Land Use Map is not required for the rezoning application to go forward.
+Additionally, regarding the Comprehensive Plan Future Land Use Map, as stated herein, an amendment to the DVMP Land Use Map is not required for the rezoning application to go forward.